geyang/yatta/README.md

-# yatta
+# yatta for `arXiv` and `google-scholar`

-yatta is a cli tool that manages your paper PDFs.
-It is `npm` for papers.     [:rocket::beer:Share Me on HackerNews!:fire::star:](https://news.ycombinator.com/submitlink?u=https://github.com/episodeyang/yatta&t=Yatta%20|%20NPM-for-science-papers)
+Yatta is like PIP or NPM for your papers.
+It is a cli tool that manages your paper bibliography data and PDFs.
+Think of PIP for your papers, and 100x better. [:rocket::beer:Share Me on HackerNews!:fire::star:](https://news.ycombinator.com/submitlink?u=https://github.com/episodeyang/yatta&t=Yatta%20|%20NPM-for-science-papers)

+- **Do you ever wonder what is the *right way* to search arXiv?**
 - **Have you ever wanted to save paper PDFs in your work folder?**
 - **Have you ever had duplicates of the same PDF in different project folders?**
 - **Have you ever wanted to share a list of readings with someone, except that your own PDFs all have personal notes and highlights?**